AlexanderArgyriou/ObjectDetection/README.md

 * U can use your own pictures to test the model and it's results.
 * Define the file path of your picture as a string object in main(), call the ProcessModel function, and .... voilà.
 * Fun Pictures for testing included.
-* Thumbs to Microsfost AI Docs and SqueezeNet.
+* Thumbs up to Microsfost AI Docs and SqueezeNet.